News

-On October 14, 1919, a part-time vendor of the Negro World, George Tyler, entered Marcus Garvey’s offices, demanding an audience.
-When Garvey came to investigate the disturbance, Tyler shot at ...
+On October 14, 1919, a part-time vendor of the Negro World, George Tyler, entered Marcus Garvey’s offices, demanding an ...

 Marcus Garvey was a Jamaican civil rights activist, the founding father of the Universal Negro Improvement Association ... of African descent around the world with their native motherland in ...